harness/developer-hub/docs/continuous-delivery/monitor-deployments/pipeline-execution-dashboard.md

 - Trigger Type: Type of trigger used to execute the pipeline(`MANUAL`/`WEBHOOK` etc.)

 List of measures:
-- Change Failure Rate: Total deployments that have been reverted divided by the total no. of deployments
-- Failed Deployments: No. of deployments that failed with `FAILED`/`ABORTED` statuses
+- Failed Executions: No. of executions that failed with `FAILED`/`ABORTED` statuses
-- Failure Rate: Failure rate of deployments(Failed Deployments divided by total no. of deployments)
+- Failure Rate: Failure rate of deployments(Failed Execution divided by total no. of executions)
-- Last Deployment: Last deployment time
+- Last Execution: Last execution time
-- Longest Deployment: Longest deployment time
+- Longest Execution: Longest execution time
 - Mean duration: Average pipeline duration
 - Mean duration trend: This compares the mean duration trend from the previous period to the current period
-- Median Duration: Median duration of the deployment
+- Median Duration: Median duration of the execution
-- Success Rate: Success rate of deployments(deployments completed with `SUCCESS` status)
+- Success Rate: Success rate of executions(executions completed with `SUCCESS` status)
-- Total Deployments: Total no. of deployments
+- Total Executions: Total no. of executions
-- Total Deployments Trend: This compares the deployment count from the previous period to the current period
+- Total Executions Trend: This compares the executions count from the previous period to the current period

 ### Organization Tags
 This view contains the data related to the organization tags.
 It will contain the real-time tags of the organization.